Onelinerhub/onelinerhub/mysql/mediumint_size.md

-# What is the MEDIUMINT column max value and size
+# What is the MEDIUMINT column max value and size in Mysql

 ```
 SIGNED MAX  :  8,388,607 (3 bytes)